The fine print

 Training and Facilitation services are calculated on a set fee basis, and have consideration for content preparation, delivery, travel, and post-training follow-up.
 These fees are payable by:

-• Paid in two instalments – on engagement and 14 days prior to delivery.
+- Paid in two instalments – on engagement and at least 7 days prior to delivery (depending on when the training is booked).

 Where your scheduled training is cancelled less than four weeks prior to training commencement date, the total training fee is payable on notice of cancellation.